 Cameron A. Secord

-Before pursuing his legal career, Cameron served high school students in Houston’s Second and Third Wards as a high school teacher and debate coach with Teach for America and the Houston Independent School District.
-A two-time national debate champion himself, Cameron led his students to both regional and Texas UIL Debate Championships.
-Now, he is excited to apply his passion for oral advocacy and experience working with communities across Houston in pursuit of his client’s goals.
+Before practicing law, Cameron served students in Houston’s Second and Third Wards as a high school teacher and debate coach with Teach for America and the Houston Independent School District.
+Cameron led his students to both regional and Texas UIL Debate Championships and assisted 17 of them in obtaining full cost of attendance scholarships to four-year universities.

 B.A., cum laude with honors, Political Science, The University of Georgia, 2011

 B.S.Edu., cum laude with honors, Social Studies Education, The University of Georgia, 2011

 Master of Public Administration, Federal Regulatory/Organizational Management, The University of Georgia, 2011